19 EPIC Things To Do in St. Lucia

 Because the water surrounding this beach is protected, marine life thrives off the coast.
 This makes it as popular with snorkelers and scuba divers as it is with beach bums.

-You can snorkel just to the right of the beach.
 There’s a rental hut but you may just want to bring your own to the island so you can hop in any time (for free!)

 This beach seems like it belongs to Sugar Beach Resort, so as you enter, just tell them you’re visiting for the day.
-If you are driving, you’ll have to park in their guest parking and walk down a steep path to get to the beach.

-4. Anse Cochon Beach
+4. Chill Out on Anse Cochon Beach

 Located south of the famous Marigot Bay, Anse Cochon Beach is another one of St. Lucia’s most beautiful sandy outposts.
 It’s a hidden gem, so those looking to avoid the crowds will find refuge in Anse Cochon.